andaiminhgroup/jquery/README.md

 ## Introduction

-This is the robot-only repository for admg, where all the library assets that are hosted on cdnjs are stored.
+This is the robot-only repository for admg, where all the library assets that are hosted on admg are stored.
 For the JSON files that control the libraries we host, please see the "jquery" [andaiminh.com](https://www.andaiminh.com/) repository.

 ### Other Repositories